 Dr. Kimberly Doucette began her career as an educator at Hugh Mercer in 1997.
 Since then, she has worked as a teacher, instructional coach, mentor, adjunct professor, assistant principal and Education Director.
-Before coming back to Hugh Mercer, Dr. Doucette served students K-5 in Hanover County schools and directing the education program within VCU Health System’s Virginia Treatment Center – as VDOE operated program.
+Before coming back to Hugh Mercer, Dr. Doucette served students K-5 in Hanover County schools and directed the education program within VCU Health System’s Virginia Treatment Center – a VDOE operated program.

 Dr. Doucette has a Masters of Education in Administration from Virginia Commonwealth University as well as a Doctorate of Education in Leadership.
 Her doctoral research was on school-based mental health support of students and tiered systems of support (VTSS).

 Dr. Doucette loves the water – both the lake and the ocean.
-She enjoys spending time visiting both with her husband, Craig, and her children Jackson (16) and Grace (14).
+She enjoys spending time visiting both with her husband, Craig, and her children Jackson and Grace.
 Dr. Doucette has three dogs: Max, Spoink, and Winnie.
-She enjoys reading in her free time.
 Dr. Doucette enjoys reading and fall weather – complete with coffee and bonfires.

 My name is Keesha M. Keels and I am one of the Assistant Principals at Hugh Mercer.
 I earned my Bachelor of Arts degree in Elementary Education from Claflin College in Orangeburg, South Carolina and my Masters of Arts in Teaching with a focus in Curriculum and Instruction from St. Mary’s College in Leavenworth, Kansas.
 I also earned my Post Masters in Educational Leadership from Virginia Commonwealth University.
 Prior to becoming an administrator, I was a classroom teacher for 18 years with 15 of those years in Fredericksburg City Public Schools.
 In my spare time, I love to travel, bake and spend time with my two children.